blog posts

 Required libraries

-As we said before, to perform data mining operations with Python, we need to get acquainted with the libraries needed in Python data mining so that we can use them to execute code.
+As we mentioned earlier, to perform data mining operations with Python, we need to become familiar with the libraries required for Python data mining, so that we can utilize them to execute code.
 Among the libraries required for data mining with Python are the following:

 Numpy Library

-This library is used in most scientific calculations in the Python programming language.
-In fact, the library provides tools for integrating C, C ++, and Fortran code, and is also used in Fourier transform calculations, linear algebra, and random numbers.
+This library is widely used in scientific calculations within the Python programming language.
+The library provides tools for integrating C, C++, and Fortran code, and is also used in Fourier transform calculations, linear algebra, and generating random numbers.

-The Numpy library provides programmers with predefined functions of numeric routines.
+The NumPy library provides programmers with predefined functions for performing numeric operations.

 Required libraries